openstack/manila/doc/source/devref/development.environment.rst

 ====================================

-This page describes how to setup a working Python development environment that can be used in developing Manila on Ubuntu, Fedora or Mac OS X. These instructions assume you're already familiar with git.
+This page describes how to setup a working Python development environment that can be used in developing manila on Ubuntu, Fedora or Mac OS X. These instructions assume you're already familiar with git.
 Refer to GettingTheCode_ for additional information.

 .. _GettingTheCode: http://wiki.openstack.org/GettingTheCode

-Following these instructions will allow you to run the Manila unit tests.
-If you want to be able to run Manila (i.e., create NFS/CIFS shares), you will also need to install dependent projects: Nova, Neutron, Cinder and Glance.
+Following these instructions will allow you to run the manila unit tests.
+If you want to be able to run manila (i.e., create NFS/CIFS shares), you will also need to install dependent projects: Nova, Neutron, Cinder and Glance.
 For this purpose 'devstack' project can be used (A documented shell script to build complete OpenStack development environments).